influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

     parent: Administration
 ---

-Chronograf supports OAuth and TLS.
+Chronograf supports [OAuth 2.0](https://oauth.net/) with JWT tokens and TLS/HTTPS.
-To enhance security, configure both of the following options for Chronograf:
+To enhance security, follow the instructions on this page to configure both features
-* OAuth 2.0 providers with JWT tokens
-* TLS (Transport Layer Security) for HTTPS
-Both of these options are discussed in the following sections.

 > ***Note:*** All measures of Chronograf security are enforced by the server.
 > Any direct requests to the Chronograf server must comply with configured security options.